-Department for Education - School Experience Programme
+Department for Education - 'Get School Experience' programme

 The Department for Education runs programmes to help prospective teachers gain classroom experience.
-The School Experience programme is open to applicants who are have registered with the Get into Teaching website and are looking to apply within the current academic year, you should meet the general eligibility requirements for the age you would like to teach and have less than ten days' school experience in an English state school in the last 12 months.
+The Get School Experience programme is open to applicants who are have registered with the Get into Teaching website and are looking to apply within the current academic year, you should meet the general eligibility requirements for the age you would like to teach and have less than ten days' school experience in an English state school in the last 12 months.

 For those wishing to teach a secondary subject, priority is given to those looking to teach shortage subjects such as mathematics, sciences, foreign languages and D&T. Placements are subject to availability.